 Impiglia has never been limited to his signature style, but has consistently found new ways of expression to express his concern about contemporary culture.
-This is exemplified by a recent series of work in which he takes a drastic aesthetic departure, summoning his classical education and Italian heritage to comment far more aggressively than ever before.
-His reimagining of brutal Biblical and mythological scenes from the works of Renaissance and Baroque masters Michelangelo, Guido Reni, and Caravaggio, immediately remind us of the timeless nature of war and violence, the use of camouflage canvas acting as the link between past and present.
-They furthermore rephrase and expand upon the critique of contemporary society proposed by these masters, who were restricted to spiritual imagery to convey their message.
+This is exemplified by his camouflage series, in which he summons his classical education and Italian heritage to comment far more aggressively than ever before.

 Impiglia’s work has been exhibited in numerous galleries around the world and is part of prominent collections including that of The Victoria and Albert Museum and the Absolut Art Collection.
 Three publications are dedicated to his work: Giancarlo Impiglia, Paintings for the Queens & Collected Works (2012), The Art of Giancarlo Impiglia (1995), and Giancarlo Impiglia: Recent Work (1982).

 P.O.
 Box 1318, Bridgehampton, NY, 11932